-It’s essential that you have a project manager who’s responsible for your digital project and who will act as a spokesperson.
+You must have a project manager who’s responsible for your digital project and will act as a spokesperson.
 He or she will be the person your other employees turn to when they have questions.
 This helps you to avoid inconsistency and uncertainty by centering all decisions and communications around a single point of contact.

 4. Create a winning coalition

 No internal change can succeed without supporters.
 Typically, any new idea divides people into one of three groups:

 However, in the days following news of the change, undecided employees will gradually be converted by one of the two minority groups.
 The ripple effect will spread quickly, so it’s essential that you build a coalition of supporters who will help to promote your project.

 These people will evangelize within the company, converting the undecided, so that when the project is put in place, the skeptics will have no choice but to go along with the majority.
 Target the people you think are favorable to your cause as early as possible.
 It’ll only make the rest more effortless – and boost your chances of success!

 5. Communicate during the transition and measure the results